Buffalo, New York: Cuisine

 The city's cuisine encompasses a variety of cultures and ethnicities.
 In 2015, the National Geographic Society ranked Buffalo third on its "World's Top Ten Food Cities" list.
 Teressa Bellissimo first prepared Buffalo wings (seasoned chicken wings) at the Anchor Bar in 1964.
 The Anchor Bar has a crosstown rivalry with Duff's Famous Wings, but Buffalo wings are served at many bars and restaurants throughout the city (some with unique cooking styles and flavor profiles).
-Buffalo wings are traditionally served with blue cheese and celery.
+Buffalo wings are traditionally served with blue cheese dressing and celery.
 In 2003, the Anchor Bar received a James Beard Foundation Award in the America's Classics category.

 The Buffalo area has over 600 pizzerias, estimated at more per capita than New York City.
 Several craft breweries began opening in the 1990s, and the city's last call is 4 am.
 Other mainstays of Buffalo cuisine include beef on weck, butter lambs, kielbasa, pierogi, sponge candy, chicken finger subs (including the stinger - a version that also includes steak), and the fish fry (popular any time of year, but especially during Lent).
 With an influx of refugees and other immigrants to Buffalo, its number of ethnic restaurants (including the West Side Bazaar kitchen incubator) has increased.
 Some restaurants use food trucks to serve customers, and nearly fifty food trucks appeared at Larkin Square in 2019.